A. Submitting your contribution

 Hyphen house style is Harvard references embedded in the main text in the Author date format, (Surname Year: Page).
 For example: (Harper 1999: 27).

-For multiple citations and all other variations, please read the full Harvard style referencing guidelines.
+For multiple citations and all other variations, please refer to the Harvard style referencing guidelines as mentioned earlier.

 - You warrant that any material you submit is your own original work and that you own the copyright and any other relevant rights.